 - Butter: In addition to the oil, we added the melted butter.
 It adds flavor and moisture.

 - Flour: The all-purpose flour provides the structure and texture for the banana muffins.

 - Sugar: We sweetened the muffins with granulated sugar.

 - Baking Powder and Baking Soda: These are the main leaveners in this recipe, and they also help with the texture.

 - Salt: A little salt adds a lot of flavor.

 - Chocolate Chips: We love adding semi-sweet chocolate chips to our banana chocolate chip muffins.
 Another great add-in is chopped pecans or walnuts.

 - Coarse Sugar: We sprinkled coarse sugar over the top of the muffins to make them extra special.

 How To Make Banana Muffins

 To make this recipe, combine the wet ingredients and dry ingredients separately.
 Then, combine the two, fill the muffin pan, and bake!
-Scroll down for the printable recipe card and complete instructions.
+See the recipe card for the complete instructions.